 You’re Financially Stable and Able To Make a Career Change

-“If you are wholly unsatisfied with what you’re doing each and every day, and you have the financial stability to move on and find a new job, by all means, do so,” said Jennifer Lee Magas, vice president of Magas Media Consultants, clinical associate professor at Pace University and a former HR generalist.
+“If you are wholly unsatisfied with what you’re doing each and every day, and you have the financial stability to move on and find a new job, by all means, do so,” said Jennifer Lee Magas, vice president of Magas Media Consultants,and a former HR generalist.
 “Your career should be one that you find passion in.
 Don’t let boredom take over your life until retirement.”

 How To Transition Careers

-If some (or all) of these signs ring true to you, it’s probably time for you to change careers.
-Starting on a brand new career path can be daunting, but if you follow these steps you can successfully make the transition.
+If some (or all) of these signs ring true, it’s probably time for you to change careers.
+Starting a new career path can be daunting, but if you follow these steps, you can successfully transition.

-“Remember that who you are today may not be who you were when you started your career, which is why self-awareness is a critical step in the process,” said Heather Ishikawa, senior vice president of marketing and commercialization at Caliper, an employment assessment tool.
+“Remember that who you are today may not be who you were when you started your career, which is why self-awareness is a critical step in the process,” said Heather Ishikawa, vice president of marketing at Udemy.
 “Personality assessments that also measure values and motivators can provide insights about strengths and challenges that you may not have considered.
 Compare what you learn with your prior experiences, feedback and self-perceptions.
 Many individuals find that a career coach can help out immensely in this process.”